Americans continue to struggle with overweight and obesity.

 As a general rule, vegetables that grow in the ground tend to be higher in carbohydrates.

-Potatoes, rutabagas, parsnips are some of the root vegetables with higher carb count.
+Potatoes, rutabagas, parsnips are some of the root vegetables with higher carb counts.

 Whereas, vegetables that grow above ground (greens, bell peppers, broccoli, and cucumber) tend to have a lower carbohydrate count and very little net carb.